-More than most urban histories suggest, the story of cities is a story of land, subdividers, and builders.
-Here we look at the expansion of Dallas up to about 1950.
+Here we look at the growing footprint of metropolitan Dallas up to about 1950.

 This USGS topo sheet shows not only the incremental growth of the city north and east but the important jump west across the Trinity River to Oak Cliff, established in 1887 but annexed to Dallas in 1903.
 It was connected to the city by the Dallas and Oak Cliff Railroad, built by the Oak Cliff promoters.

-That commuter railway is clear here as it crosses the river and curves up along Jefferson Boulevard.
+The commuter railway crosses the river and curves up along Jefferson Boulevard.
 The road is still there but not the track.

 Tom Marsalis was one of the two men who promoted Oak Cliff.
 His partner, John Armstrong, sold out when Marsalis decided to raise the price of lots.
-Smart move for Armstrong!
-He went on to build the phenomenally successful subdivision (and Dallas enclave) of Highland Park.
+Smart move for Armstrong, who went on to build the phenomenally successful subdivision (and Dallas enclave) of Highland Park.
 Marsalis was ruined in the Panic of 1893 and died in poverty, possibly in New York.

 Bigger buildings appeared, too.
 Lake Cliff Tower, with views east across the Trinity, was built in 1932 as a hotel-apartment complex.
 It declined into a nursing home and was then abandoned.
 Now, with $4 million from the city, the current owner has converted it into 54 condos.

 A crowd celebrates the arrival of a Texas Interurban Railway train at Farmers Branch, a dozen miles north of Dallas.
 This was 1924, late in the interurban day, and service, which extended north to Denton, was abandoned only eight years later.

 Dallas Southern Traction ran interurbans south from Dallas to Corsicana from 1913 to 1941.